 Next, we study homogenizability of limits of weak \fra classes.
-Krawczyk and Kubi\`{s} \cite{KrKu} proved that hereditary classes satisfying JEP and WAP, i.e., \emph{weak \fra classes}, have a natural notion of limit that generalizes the notion of \fra limit.
+Krawczyk and Kubi\'{s} \cite{KrKu} proved that hereditary classes satisfying JEP and WAP, i.e., \emph{weak \fra classes}, have a natural notion of limit that generalizes the notion of \fra limit.
 In light of the above discussion, it is natural to ask whether there actually exists a limit $M$ of a weak \fra class whose automorphism group cannot be viewed as the automorphism group of a \fra limit derived directly from $M$ in a finitary and constructive way.
 Following Covington \cite{Co} and Ahlman \cite{Ah}, we call a structure $M$ \emph{homogenizable} if there exists a finite, definable expansion $N$ of $M$ which is the limit of a \fra class (and so, in particular, $M$ and $N$ have the same automorphism group; see \cite{AtTo} for a weaker notion of homogenizability.)
 We show in Theorem \ref{th:WeakHomo} that a characterization of homogenizable structures proved by Ahlman \cite{Ah} turns out to be useful in this context, and we give an example of a non-homogenizable limit of a weak \fra class.

-Finally, we study groups of ball-preserving bijections of ordered ultrametric spaces, objects that seem not to be explicitly considered so far, although they have implicitly appeared in the literature devoted to structural Ramsey theory.
+Finally, we study groups of ball-preserving bijections of ordered ultrametric spaces, objects that seem not to have been explicitly considered so far, although they have implicitly appeared in the literature devoted to structural Ramsey theory.
 For example, the Ramsey expansion of the class of boron trees studied by Jasinski \cite{Ja}, and Kwiatkowska and Malicki \cite{KwMa}, or Ramsey expansions of structures that can be naturally identified with Wa\.{z}ewski dendrites, studied by Kwiatkowska \cite{Kw}, can be naturally viewed as ordered ultrametric spaces with ball-preserving mappings as morphisms.
-In Theorems \ref{th:1-WAP} and \ref{th:2-noWAP}, we prove that groups of ball-preserving permutations of limits of certain ordered ultrametric spaces with rational distances have a comeager conjugacy class but they do not have a comegaer $2$-diagonal conjugacy class.
+In Theorems \ref{th:1-WAP} and \ref{th:2-noWAP}, we prove that groups of ball-preserving bijections of ordered ultrametric Urysohn spaces with rational distances have a comeager conjugacy class but they do not have a comeager $2$-diagonal conjugacy class.
 This, in particular, gives alternative, and much shorter proofs of Theorems 3.12 and 4.4 from \cite{KwMa}.